BernardGreenberg/NXSYS/README.md

 ###  By and ©Copyright 1992-2022, Bernard S. Greenberg
 #### First Posted 4 February 2022

-This is the buildable, runnable source code for **NXSYS** (*enn-ex-sys*), my New York Subway relay-logic and interlocking panel simulator, and its five offered interlockings, as it stands.
+This (on the **master** branch) is the buildable, runnable source code for **NXSYS** (*enn-ex-sys*), my New York Subway relay-logic and interlocking panel simulator, and its five offered interlockings, as it stands.
 It is mine, and mine alone, although Dave Barraza's contributions to its debugging and development deserve mention.
 Feel free to continue it, improve it if you like, or just build it for yourself.
 I want this repository to be its home.
 I'm not soliciting or merging branches at this time.

 This application is posted and offered under the terms of the GNU General Public License Version 3.
 See the file `LICENSE` for details.
 These sources are offered "AS-IS", with no warranty or guarantee of operability or suitability for any purpose made or implied, and use is at your own risk — all the code is available here for inspection.